-Ever wondered in K-dramas when characters take a sip of their soju or tea, they often cover their glass with their hands?
+Ever wondered in K-dramas when characters take a sip of their soju or tea, they often turn to the side and cover their glass with their hands?
 And no, it’s not because they’re trying to keep their drink warm or because they’ve got some secret potion they’re hiding.

 This little gesture is packed with cultural nuances and respect, deeply rooted in Korean etiquette.
 Let’s dive into this sip-worthy topic.